TheFakeMontyOnTheRun/nehe-ndk-gles20/lesson02/README.md

 Now, you ask me: what is a uniform?
 It's a piece of data that's constant the whole time, for all the vertices and fragment work.
 Of course, you must upload the proper type.

-Next up: indexed geometry and atributes.
+Next up: indexed geometry and attributes.